Home page logo

 See also:

-pcap_open (device, snaplen, promisc, test_function, bpf)
+pcap_open (device, snaplen, promisc, bpf)

 Opens a socket for raw packet capture.